telerik/maui-docs/controls/datagrid/columns/footer.md

 # .NET MAUI DataGrid Column Footers

-[Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) allows you to display additional information which applies to the columns in a specific row placed at the bottom of the control.
+The [Telerik UI for .NET MAUI DataGrid]({%slug datagrid-overview%}) allows you to display additional information which applies to the columns in a specific row placed at the bottom of the control.
 This row consists of individual footer cells for each column.

 ![.NET MAUI DataGrid Column Footer](../images/column-footer.png)